 International Headache Society (IHS) classified about 14 different types and subcategories of headaches.
 The headaches are classified under primary, caused by vascular origin and secondary, resulting from inflammation or head and neck injuries.
 Cervical headache or Cervicogenic headache is of secondary type.

 Cervical musculoskeletal impairment is a characteristic of cervical headaches (Jull G et al., 2007).
-Cervical headaches are usually confirmed from physical measures identifying musculoskeletal impairment.
-Impairments can include painful upper cervical joint dysfunction, restricted range of cervical extension movement, increased sternocleidomastoid activity, which is shown to have 100% sensitivity and 94% specificity in distinguishing a cervical headache from migraine and tension-type headache (Jull G et al. 2007).
+Cervical headaches are usually confirmed by physical measures identifying musculoskeletal impairment.
+Impairments can include painful upper cervical joint dysfunction, restricted range of cervical extension movement, and increased sternocleidomastoid activity, which is shown to have 100% sensitivity and 94% specificity in distinguishing a cervical headache from migraine and tension-type headache (Jull G et al. 2007).

 Causes of cervicogenic headache:

 Cervicogenic headache is commonly caused by Cervical joint dysfunctions, usually arising from the joints, muscles, ligaments, and soft tissues in the neck.
 Literature supports that the primary cause of dysfunction is at the C2-3 zygapophysial joints (Z joint pathology (Lord et al. 1996).
-Additional literature also supports cervical headache that can arise from dysfunction of the C2-3, C3-4 discs or facet joints, atlantoaxial and atlanto-occipital joints in the neck.
+Additional literature also supports cervical headaches that can arise from dysfunction of the C2-3, C3-4 discs or facet joints, atlantoaxial and atlanto-occipital joints in the neck.

 These dysfunctions are associated with neck trauma after a whiplash injury but are most often related to microtrauma from prolonged neck flexion or poor sustained habitual postures.

 Often abnormal cervical spine posture is said to be associated with cervical headache.
 The researchers found that individuals with increased cervical lordosis had an increased likelihood of experiencing cervical headaches (Peter k et al., 2015)

 Most common cervicogenic headache symptoms :

-- Headache is usually unilateral ( but the bilateral headache of cervical origin is also possible) and affects the head, neck, and face.
+- Headache is usually unilateral ( but a bilateral headache of cervical origin is also possible) and affects the head, neck, and face.

 - Associated Suboccipital neck pain (however, also note that other headache types also frequently may have cervical symptoms)

 - Pain or stiffness starts in the neck and spreads to the head

-- The presence of non-throbbing headache usually starts in the neck, with episodes of varying duration of Long-lasting headaches from usually hours to days.
+- The presence of non-throbbing headaches usually starts in the neck, with episodes of varying duration of Long-lasting headaches from usually hours to days.

 - Headache onset is related to mechanical factors from sustained posture, including prolonged sitting, reading, looking down and extended looking-up positions.